• Skip to primary navigation

 Daughters Going Away to the City for College Tips

-Remember that going to a new college; you need to be aware of your surroundings.
-Be sure to stay in safe areas on campus until you figure out where there are safe neighborhoods.
-Just in case, carry Mace/Pepper Spray keychain with you in case you need to use it.
+Remember that going to a new college, you need to be aware of your surroundings.
+Be sure to stay in safe (Affiliate Link) areas on campus until you figure out where there are safe (Affiliate Link) neighborhoods.
+Just in case, carry Mace/Pepper Spray keychain with you if you need to use it.
 My daughter did not need it or use it, but it helped her feel less nervous.

-Have a cellphone with you at all times is important.
+Having a cell phone with you at all times is essential.
 They should know how to call for an emergency on their cellphone.
 Here is the page on how to do it on an Apple iPhone.
 If they have an Android phone, here are the instructions.

 Be Yourself but Explore a New You.